intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

 identify these code points and ignore them.

 Grease is deployed with the intent of quickly detecting errors in implementing the mechanisms it safeguards.
+Though it has been effective at revealing problems in some cases with TLS, its efficacy isn't proven more generally.

-This form of defensive design has some limitations.
+This style of defensive design has some limitations.
 It does not necessarily create the need for an implementation to rely on the mechanism it safeguards;
 that is determined by the underlying protocol itself.
 More critically, it does not easily translate to other forms of extension point.
 For instance, HMSV